This Vegan Peanut Butter Pie is no-bake, incredibly decadent and secretly healthy! It's the perfect crowd-pleasing dessert.

 Coconut yogurt is used in place of the cream cheese that's used in the traditional version of this recipe, and adds extra creaminess as well as a slightly tart, tangy flavour.

-If you’re not into maple syrup, you could substitute it by adding a few dates instead.
+If you’re not into maple syrup, you could substitute it with any other sweetener, such as agave syrup or brown rice syrup, or use a few dates instead.

-Finally, you can decorate it with cacao nibs or dark chocolate shavings, or anything else you like!
+Finally, you can decorate the pie with cacao nibs or dark chocolate shavings, or anything else you like!

-This Vegan Peanut Butter Pie is an excellent make-ahead dessert as it keeps well for up to a few days and the taste or texture isn’t at all affected.
+This Vegan Peanut Butter Pie is an excellent make-ahead dessert (especially for summer entertaining!) as it keeps well covered in the fridge for up to a few days and the taste or texture isn’t affected at all!

 - 1 tablespoon cocoa powder